Ronald Wayne: Apple (1976–1977)

 In 1976, Wayne was well respected for his sophisticated and comprehensive internal corporate documentation systems at the three-year-old Atari.
 There, he met coworkers Steve Jobs and Steve Wozniak.
 To assist in mediation of one of their typically intense discussions about the design of computers and the future of the industry, Wayne invited the pair to his home to facilitate and advise them.
 In the ensuing two-hour conversation about technology and business, Jobs proposed the founding of a computer company led by Wozniak and himself.
 The two would each hold a 45% stake so that Wayne could receive a 10% stake to act as a tie-breaker in their decisions.
 As the venture's self-described "adult in the room" at age 41, Wayne drafted the original partnership agreement, and the three founded Apple Computer on April 1, 1976.
 Wayne created the first illustrations of the Apple logo (known as Apple Newton).
 He also wrote the Apple I Operations Manual.

 Wayne's attitude concerning business was already risk-averse following his experience five years prior with the "very traumatic" failure of his slot machine business, the debts from which he had spent one year repaying.
 Jobs secured a line of credit to purchase materials needed to fabricate Apple's first order placed by the Byte Shop, a business with a reputation as a notoriously slow-paying vendor.
 This created great anxiety in Wayne concerning his personal financial exposure.
 Legally, all members of a partnership are personally responsible for any debts incurred by any partner; unlike Jobs and Wozniak, then 21 and 25, Wayne had already acquired a sizable amount of personal assets that potential creditors could possibly seize.
 Furthermore, his passion was in original product engineering and in slot machines, and not in the documentation systems Jobs and Wozniak expected him to manage, possibly indefinitely at Apple.
 Believing he was "standing in the shadow of giants" of product-design and eager to shield himself from financial exposure, he exited the company.
 "Twelve days after Wayne created the document that formally created Apple, he returned to the county registrar's office filing an amendment formally withdrawing his name and involvement in the company".
-Wayne was later paid in exchange for relinquishing his equity stake in the company.
+Some sources say that he created amendments to limit his liability and profits to 10% only for his 10% share of the new company and share 90% of profit or loss with Jobs and Wozniak.
+Wayne was later paid (equivalent to $4,400 in 2024) in exchange for relinquishing his equity stake in the company, and one year later accepted additional payment $1,500 (equivalent to $8,300 in 2024) to forfeit any potential future claims against the newly incorporated company at Jobs' and Wozniak's request.
 The exact timeframe of this exit has been disputed by Steve Wozniak, who in an interview said that Wayne left the company after a few months.